 Above: Their Arctic Fox 1150 in Skagway, Alaska

 Celina: We left on May 11th and got to Alaska at the end of June.
-We were in Dawson City, the day after the solstice.
-We spent three weeks in Alaska, and then went on to Vancouver and Seattle.
-Then we took another month to get back home in Maine.
+We were in Dawson City the day after the solstice.
+We spent three weeks in Alaska and then went on to Vancouver and Seattle.
+Then we took another month to get back home to Maine.

 It was intentional to spend that much time in Canada.
 We’ll probably never get back to the Yukon and Northwest Territories because it’s very far away.
 We really wanted to see Alberta, the Northwest Territories, the Yukon, and British Columbia.